lrecknagel/presentation_lighthouse/PITCHME.md

 ## Chrome \-\-headless

-* give you a full controllable Chrome instance
+* full controllable Chrome instance (DevProtocol API)
-* you can do mostly everything like in the GUI
+* mostly everything like in the GUI is possible
-* but with code (eg. nodejs)
+* but: with code (eg. nodejs)
 * [Chrome launcher](https://github.com/GoogleChrome/chrome-launcher)

 Note: